gcoppola19/recipes-analysis/README.md

 **Performance**
-##TO FIX
-The baseline model achieved a Root Mean Squared Error (RMSE) of 0.9118.
  RMSE measures the average magnitude of error between predicted and actual ratings, and lower values indicate better model performance.
-The baseline model's RMSE of 0.9118 suggests that the predictions are approximately ±0.91 ratings away from the actual ratings on average.
-This model is "good" because  it's straightforward and interpretable.
-Also, the RMSE is fairly low based on our 2 features.
-However, user ratings are influenced by numerous other factors like taste, and personal preferences, which makes it more difficult to predict a rating.
+The model achieved a RMSE (Root Mean Squared Error) of 0.5564.
+The model is predicting the average rating of recipes which is 1-5 and it is off by 0.5564 points which we think is fairly good for a starting point, but not great.
+There is definitely room for improvement with more features and the use of more sophisticated models.

 ---
 ## Final Model

-State the features you added and why they are good for the data and prediction task.
-Note that you can’t simply state “these features improved my accuracy”, since you’d need to choose these features and fit a model before noticing that – instead, talk about why you believe these features improved your model’s performance from the perspective of the data generating process.

-Describe the modeling algorithm you chose, the hyperparameters that ended up performing the best, and the method you used to select hyperparameters and your overall model.
-Describe how your Final Model’s performance is an improvement over your Baseline Model’s performance
+For the final model, we began by testing a Ridge Regression and then tried Lasso Regression.
+We used StandardScaler to scale the sugar and saturated fat pdv columns so that larger values do not dominate the penalty placed by Ridge and Lasso Regression.
+We know from analysis that the sugar_pdv and satfat_pdv have extreme outlier values so it makes sense to rescale the columns to have a mean of 0 and a standard deviation of 1.
+Reducing the impact of extreme values will help the model focus more on the general trend in the data and lead to more reliable predictions.
+We also transformed both columns again using Quantile Transformer to handle any skewness and map them to normal distributions.
+From our analysis, we could see that the sugar_pdv and satfat_pdv were skewed.
+By transforming the features to follow a normal distribution, we can improve model performance by making the data more aligned with the assumptions of our linear models.
+Lastly, we used Polynomial Features to handle the case of non-linear relationships in my data.
+By creating interaction terms and higher-degree features, we allow the model to capture more complex relationships between satfat_pdv and sugar_pdv and their impact on the target variable.

+The final modeling algorithm we chose was Lasso Regression because it performed slightly better than the Ridge Regression model and the original Linear Regression model.
+The hyperparameters that ended up performing the best were {'lasso__alpha': 0.001, 'preprocessor__pipeline__polynomial__degree': 3, 'preprocessor__pipeline__quantile_transformer__n_quantiles': 20}.
+I chose the hyperparameter n_quantiles to test the results of coarser binning (5 and 10) compared to more granular mapping (20).
+I also chose the hyperparameter degree of PolynomialFeatures to introduce both quadratic and cubic terms to test basic and complex relationships.
+Lastly, I used the alpha parameter to control how coefficients are penalized.
+The range of values I chose reflects minimal, moderate, and strong regularization.

+The RMSE of the final model is 0.5559 which is slightly less than the baseline model’s RMSE of 0.5564.
+It represents a small but measurable enhancement in model performance.
+This change indicates that the final model is better at minimizing prediction errors than the baseline model.

 ---